 All of this leads to more energy!
 If you are someone who often feels fatigued then a daily routine of a light healthy breakfast and mild exercise routine can help your get into shape and improve how you feel throughout the day!

 Mental benefits of an early morning routine – One of the simplest and most profound benefits of a morning routine to your mental health is that it increases your focus.
-Waking earlier and getting started with a healthy meal and calm habits makes sure that you have a good amount of time to wake up before you begin the “hard part” of your day.
-You have time to review plans for the day as well as prepare with time to spare.
+Becoming an early bird, waking earlier and getting started with a healthy meal and calm habits makes sure that you have a good amount of time to wake up before you begin the “hard part” of your day.
+You have time to review your to-do list for the day as well as prepare with time to spare.

-This additional time for tasks also benefits the errands and tasks you have to complete.
+This extra time for tasks also benefits the errands and tasks you have to complete.
 With more time to complete the tasks that you have you will feel less stressed and thus be more efficient.
-When you wake up early, following a proper nights rest, your system is prepared for the day and also ready to supply the hormones that increase happiness.
+When you wake up early, following a good night’s sleep, your system is prepared for the day and also ready to supply the hormones that increase energy levels and feelings of happiness.

 How do you create the best morning routine for success?